48. Tutorial - Building a VFR Flight Plan¶

 .../Little Navmap/etc/Tutorial VFR Meythet (LFLP) to Challes-les-Eaux (LFLE).pln.

 The airport names might differ depending on simulator.

 The flight will take us through the valleys of the French alps.
 You can use this flight plan for any small aircraft like the free Flight1 Cessna 162 SkyCatcher or the default Cessna 172 of X-Plane or Prepar3D.

 The flight will only go through Class E airspace.
 There is no need to contact ATC.

 The flight plan is: Meythet (LFLP) Parking 11, Ramp GA Small to Challes-les-Eaux (LFLE), 41 nm, 0 h 24 m, Direct

 I’d recommend to get use

 This tutorial does not cover creating or collecting aircraft performance files.
-See Creating an Aircraft Performance File if you like to do this.
+See Tutorial - Creating an Aircraft Performance Profile if you like to do this.